flutter/website/src/content/platform-integration/web/embedding-flutter-web.md

 </html>
 ```

-When Flutter web is bootstrapped without referencing `multiViewEnabled` or a
+When Flutter web is launched without referencing `multiViewEnabled` or a
 `hostElement`, it uses full page mode.

 To learn more about the `flutter_bootstrap.js` file,